albedo-engine/swizzler/README.md

 let descriptor = ChannelDescriptor::from_path(my_image, 0).unwrap();
 ```

-You can then use any of the following to create a swizzled image:
+You can generate a new texture from those descriptors using:

 * `to_luma()` ⟶ swizzle inputs into a _Grayscale_ image
 * `to_luma_a()` ⟶ swizzle inputs into a _Grayscale-Alpha_ image